-Just when I thought I couldn’t possibly find anything more to write about with my kids’ RESP account, TD puts a beartrap in the process and I end up with yet another article to write.
+Just when I thought I couldn’t possibly find anything more to write about with my kids’ RESP account, TD puts a beartrap in the process and I end up with yet another article to write, about the TD E-series RESP mutual fund account, and how it is not a straight-forward process cashing out.

-I can already hear my regular readers muttering, that I am not going to rehash another visit to my local TD Branch, am I?
+I can already hear my regular readers muttering, that I am not going to rehash another visit to my local TD Branch to simply cash out my TD E-series RESP funds, am I?
 Yes, and no (after a fashion).

 Let us rewind to about 4 months ago, when I changed all of my TD Mutual Fund savings vehicles, into accounts that allow for the purchase of the TD E-series Index Funds.
 Remember I did outline in Quicken and transferring E-series Index Funds, how to change from the I-series funds to the E-series versions (which have lower MER fees), little did I know that with that change, I set the beartrap, that I stepped on Friday evening.